History of Arnold Schwarzenegger in Timeline

 2011: Removal of Marxist Busts

-In 2011, Arnold Schwarzenegger revealed that his wife had requested the removal of his collection of Marxist busts, though he kept the one of Vladimir Lenin.
+In 2011, Arnold Schwarzenegger revealed that his wife requested the removal of his collection of Marxist busts, but he kept the bust of Vladimir Lenin because "he was the first".

 In 2011, Arnold Schwarzenegger's term as the Governor of California ended.

-In 2011, during the Arnold Classic, Arnold Schwarzenegger mentioned that he was still working out for half an hour with weights every day.
+In 2011, during the Arnold Classic, Arnold Schwarzenegger mentioned that he was still working out a half an hour with weights every day.

-In September 2012, Sacramento County superior court judge Lloyd Connelly stated there was an abuse of discretion regarding the commutation, but ruled Schwarzenegger remained within his executive powers as governor.
+In September 2012, Sacramento County superior court judge Lloyd Connelly stated that there was an abuse of discretion regarding the commutation of Esteban Nunez's sentence, but that Arnold Schwarzenegger remained within his executive powers.

 October 2012: Release of "Total Recall"

-In October 2012, Arnold Schwarzenegger released his autobiography, "Total Recall", which covers his life as a bodybuilder, actor, and Governor of California, and includes a chapter on his extramarital affair.
+In October 2012, Arnold Schwarzenegger released his autobiography, "Total Recall", which included a chapter on his extramarital affair and focused on his successes as a bodybuilder, actor, and Governor of California.

-In 2012, Arnold Schwarzenegger helped found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy.
+In 2012, Arnold Schwarzenegger helped to found the Schwarzenegger Institute for State and Global Policy at the USC Price School of Public Policy, aiming to advance post-partisanship and find solutions to public challenges.

 Loading Video...